brenprie/Credit-Risk-Classification/report-template.md

 * Use model to make a list of predictions using the testing data.
 * Evaluate the predictions by calculating and comparing accuracy score, confusion matrix, and classifcation report.

-ML Methods Used.
+ML Methods Used:

-Primary model: LogisticRegression from SKLearn Supporting functions: train_test_split from SKLearn Model evaluation: confusion_matrix and classification_report from SKLearn
+* Primary model: LogisticRegression from SKLearn
+* Supporting functions: train_test_split from SKLearn
+* Model evaluation: confusion_matrix and classification_report from SKLearn

 ## Results